Your advantages of studying at HdWM:

 Do you need assistance of a buddy or would you like to be a buddy for others?
 Contact the International Office for more information.

 Although our English-track study programmes are 100% in English, we highly recommend all international students to learn German.
 Admittedly, it is a tough language to learn, but will open many doors while studying in Germany.
 From our 10-year experience, we can tell that students without sufficient German skills have difficulties finding jobs as working students or interns.
 Many of our partner companies are small- and middle-sized businesses and operate locally.
-And also big players prefer applicants who are fluent in German.
+And also many big players prefer applicants who are fluent in German.

 We want to prepare our students for their future career.
 To achieve this, we built in many different practical elements into the curriculum of our study programmes.
 Every study programme contains an internship that you can spend in Mannheim or abroad.
 Also, the curriculum allows enough free time that you can use for jobs as working students.
 Even in the lectures, you will receive lots of insight into real business life by your business-experienced lecturers, guest lecturers from companies, and company visits.